 Furthermore, the Presidency has the discretion to order either “limitations” or “suspension” of existing temporary protection measures in place “in the event of circumstances threatening national security, public order, public security and public health”, including the possibility of the imposition of “additional measures concerning the mass movement of people both along Turkey’s borderline or beyond Turkey’s borderline”.
 This formulation appears to indicate that the Turkish Government may choose to seal Turkey’s borders to persons seeking temporary protection in Turkey, either for a specific period or indefinitely, where considerations of national security, public order, public security and public health are deemed to require so.

 Access through the Turkish-Syrian land border has been limited through different restrictions.
-Turkey completed the construction of a 764km concrete wall on its Syrian border in June 2018 and has installed cameras and lighting systems in some of its parts.
+Turkey completed the construction of a 764km concrete wall on its Syrian border in June 2018 and has installed cameras and lighting systems in some parts.
 The wall stretches along the border provinces of Gaziantep, Kilis, Hatay, Mardin and Şırnak.
 Human Rights Watch reported the Turkish-Syrian border to be “effectively closed to new asylum seekers” in 2018.
 In March 2019, however, Turkey announced the opening of a border-crossing point in the Afrin region, named “Olive Branch”.
 There are plans to reinforce the border-crossing point with new technology.
+For example, in July 2020 Turkey started to patrol the border using surveillance balloons able to scan an area of eight square kilometres.

 The physical barrier has not completely stopped arrivals, although it has exacerbated difficulties in crossing the Turkish-Syrian border.
 Refugees have reportedly had to climb the border wall, or to bribe border guards to enter Turkey.
 There are also reports of tunnels and that the wall has increased smugglers’ prices.
 According to available statistics, the Armed Forces apprehended at least 224,358 individuals trying to irregularly cross the Syrian border in 2018 alone.